Sapientai/MGKDB/README.md

 Command line tools can be used to download data from the database and upload data to the database.

 1. Clone the repo : `git@github.com:Sapientai/MGKDB.git`
-2. Load python3 :  `module load python3`
+2. Load python :  `module load python`

 ##### Supplying Credentials
 When using these command line scripts, users will need to provide credentials to access the database in one of two ways: